SleepnClub/Sleepn-Contracts/README.md

     }
     ```

-- Superfluid : Used to stream $SLEEP Token to GetSleepn users in Reward contract
+- Superfluid : Used to stream $SLEEP to GetSleepn users in Reward contract
     ```solidity
     (, int96 outFlowRate, , ) = cfa.getFlow(
         superToken,